Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 It is recommended that operators:

-* Follow the guidance in Section 6.5 of [@!RFC7525]
+* Follow the guidance in Section 6.5 of [@!RFC7525] with regards to certificate revocation
-* Choose a short, memorable authentication name for their service
+* Choose a short, memorable authentication name for the service
 * Automate the generation and publication of certificates
 * Monitor certificates to prevent accidental expiration of certificates